pnp/sp-dev-fx-webparts/samples/react-reduxform/README.md

 ## Prerequisites

 - Basic knowledge of react-redux concepts - reducer,actions and dispatch.
-- PnP PowerShell - to setup Fields and Lists to work with the webpart.
+- PnP PowerShell - to setup Fields and Lists to work with the web part.

 ## Solution